rechardchen/rechardchen.github.io/about.md

 title: "关于：About"
 ---
 ####Basic Info
 My name is Rechardchen, A software developer in China.
-My interest includes computer programming, mathematics, quanting and traveling.
+My interest area includes computer programming, mathematics, artificial inteligence and quanting.

+At part time, I like running and travelling.

 ####Links